Diabetes and your unborn baby

 - developing obesity or diabetes later in life

 Gestational diabetes can often be controlled by diet.
 A dietitian will advise you on how to choose foods that will keep your blood sugar levels stable.
 You'll also be given a kit to test your blood glucose levels.
 If your blood sugar levels are unstable, or your baby is shown to be large on an ultrasound scan, you may have to take tablets or give yourself insulin injections.

-Whatever type of diabetes you have, you will have more frequent – and sometimes time-consuming – antenatal appointments to check your and your baby's progress.
+Whatever type of diabetes you have, you will have more frequent – and sometimes long – antenatal appointments to check you and your baby's progress.
 You will be offered advice on diet and treatments to control your blood glucose levels.

 Labour and birth

 If you have diabetes, it's strongly recommended that you give birth with the support of a consultant-led maternity team in a hospital.

 Read more about where you can give birth, including in hospital.

 Babies born to diabetic mothers are often larger than normal.
 This is because blood glucose passes directly from you to your baby, so if you have high blood glucose levels your baby will produce extra insulin to compensate.
 This can lead to your baby storing more fat and tissue.
 This in turn can lead to birth difficulties, which requires the expertise of a hospital team.